connexcs/docs/docs/reporting-problems.md

     Before reporting a problem, please check the [ConnexCS System Status Page](https://status.connexcs.com/) for current known issues.

 ## Support Channels
-Below is a list of channels you can use to reach us.

 ### Online Chat
 Online chat is real-time assistance that is useful when you are unable to call.
 The blue help icon at the bottom of this page will lead you to a chat window.
 Clicking this button alerts staff, and the first person to become available will reply as soon as possible.
 We find that most questions get resolved efficiently this way.
 Please note that the chat system is for one-on-one communication about a specific problem, not for multiple concerns or system-wide change requests.